easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_02_creating_easyconfig_files.md

 description = "This is just an example."
 ```

-Usually it does not matter whether you use single or double quotes to specify string values,
+Usually it does not matter whether you use single or double quotes to specify string values.
-but you will often see that single quotes are used for values that don't have spaces (words)
-and double quotes for values that do have spaces (sentences).
-There is no technical reason for
-this, it just feels more natural to some people.
 There are cases where it is important to use
 the right type of quotes however, we will get back to that later (keep it in mind for the exercises!).

 For multi-line descriptions, you will need to use "triple quoting" (which is standard Python syntax):